Nanahimik ang Gabi

-Nanahimik ang Gabi (A Silent Night) is a 2022 Philippine erotic thriller film starring Ian Veneracion, Heaven Peralejo, and Mon Confiado.
+Nanahimik ang Gabi (English: A Silent Night) is a 2022 Philippine horror-thriller film starring Ian Veneracion, Heaven Peralejo, and Mon Confiado.
 It was directed by Shugo Praico under Rein Entertainment.

 Synopsis

 The film explores the secret relationship between a corrupt police officer and a young woman who acts as his "sugar baby".
+The couple spends a honeymoon getaway in a secluded house in rural area, until their vacation is disrupted by the appearance of an uninvited guest.